signal deck // adaptive soundtrack

 2. 1988worm-era secure coding shift

-The Morris Worm era highlighted how small C mistakes could scale into systemic incidents.
+The Morris Worm era showed how small C mistakes could become system-wide incidents.

 /* unsafe input was common */